arcee-ai/optillm/README.md

 python explore_with_arcee_atlas.py --approach entropy_spike_beam_plugin --message "What is larger 9.9 or 9.11?
 Reason step by step before providing any answer."
 ```

----

-This approach provides a way to experiment with different sampling methods using available resources while acknowledging the current limitations with APIs and efficient backends.

 ## Implemented techniques

 | Approach                | Slug               | Description                                                                                    |